AmadeusITGroup/monitoring-plugins/README.md

 ### `check_mounts`

-Check for mounted filesystems/mountpoints which are not expected
+Check for mounted filesystems/mountpoints which are not expected.

+### `check_bacula`

+Check the status of the last job for a bacula client.

 ## License